igordejanovic/parglare/docs/actions.md

 p = Parser(grammar, actions=action.all)
 ```

-In the previous example `action` decorator is created using `action_decorator`
+In the previous example `action` decorator is created using
-factory.
-This decorator is parametrized where optional parameter is the name of
+`get_action_decorator` factory.
+This decorator is parametrized where optional
-the action.
-If the name is not given the name of the decorated function will be
+parameter is the name of the action.
+If the name is not given the name of the
-used.
-As you can see in the previous example, same name can be used multiple
+decorated function will be used.
+As you can see in the previous example, same
-times (e.g. `E` for `sum_act` and `pass_act_E`).
-If same name is used multiple
+name can be used multiple times (e.g. `E` for `sum_act` and `pass_act_E`).
+If
-times all action functions will be collected as a list in the order of
+same name is used multiple times all action functions will be collected as a
-definition.
-Dictionary holding all actions for the created action decorator is
+list in the order of definition.
+Dictionary holding all actions for the created
-`action.all`.
+action decorator is `action.all`.

 ## Time of actions call